turing-machines/mentals-ai/README.md

 What the meme was about?
 ```

-### 🔀 Execution Flow
+### 🔀 Control flow: From strings to algorithms

-The execution flow encompassing conditions, instruction calls, and loops (such as `ReAct`,
+The control flow encompassing conditions, instruction calls, and loops (such as `ReAct`,
 `Auto-CoT`, etc.), is entirely articulated in natural language.
 This approach allows
 the creation of `semantic conditions` for branching data streams.
 You can ask an agent
 to play a word chain game by itself, and it will do it in a loop or write a fuzzy exit